-Companies like Intel, Boeing, Bosch, Credit Suisse, Philips, Qualcomm, Schlumberger, Nokia, Citigroup, HP and many more report achieving great results from these specific techniques as thought to them by Gilb.
+Companies like Intel, Boeing, Bosch, Credit Suisse, Philips, Qualcomm, Schlumberger, Nokia, Citigroup, HP and many more report achieving excellent results from these specific techniques as taught to them by Gilb.

 Many smaller firms, like Confirmit, report fantastic numeric results, year after year.
 Confirmit, in one quarter, increased their product’s Intuitiveness by 175%, Time for users to do a task by 83%, Performance by 1400%.

 Here are a few of the ways Gilb uses the outcome-focused requirement method.
 As part of helping our clients succeed dramatically.
 Some of them may be useful to you.